Law Offices of Chris M. Ingram

 How the I-94 Arrival / Departure Card Works

-Securing your visa to the United States can be one of the most exciting moments in your life – it is finally happening and you are moving with your family to the United States!
+Securing your visa to the United States can be one of the most exciting moments in your life – it is finally happening, and you are moving with your family to the United States!
 While the visa is the document that allows you to enter the United States and dictates what privileges you may have here in the United States, there is another document that every immigrant needs to keep track of – your I-94 Arrival / Departure Record.

 What is the I-94 Arrival / Departure Record

 The I-94 is the official record of your arrivals and departures to and from the United States.
 Upon arriving in the United States, you will be processed through Customs and Border Patrol, who will scan your passport.
 At this stage, an I-94 record is created, though you are not provided with a physical document.
-The document can retrieved by entering your passport information into the I-94 Locator Page.
-It may be worthwhile retrieving your I-94 to use as a reference in reviewing this article.
+The document can be retrieved by entering your passport information into the I-94 Locator Page.
+It may be worthwhile to retrieve your I-94 to use as a reference in reviewing this article.
 Should you have questions or concerns, you could then contact us to discuss further.

 With that in mind, the length of stay an immigrant is provided will depend on the visa type.
 For example, Customs and Border Patrol provides the following example of an I-94 record: